State Vocational Rehabilitation Agencies

-- Participate in the Comprehensive Statewide Needs Assessment every 3 years
+- Participate in the Comprehensive Statewide Needs Assessment every three years.

-- Review and analyze the effectiveness of and the consumer satisfaction with VR services
+- Review and analyze the effectiveness of the consumer satisfaction with VR services.

-- Examine employment outcomes achieved by eligible individuals, and
+- Examine employment outcomes achieved by eligible individuals.

 The SRC accomplishes these mandates through regularly scheduled meetings and designated work groups.

-Membership on the SRC provides many advantages for the AIVRS Project Director.
-The Director becomes very knowledgeable about the larger VR systems across the state, and learns about possible services, or adaptation of services, that may be beneficial to tribal members and AIVRS consumers.
-Additionally, the AIVRS Project Director works side by side with the State VR Director(s) and other VR and disability leaders, thus forming strong working relationships that transcend SRC responsibilities.
-During the SRC Business Meetings, the AIVRS Project Director has equal status at the table with State VR Director and the opportunity to discuss the AIVRS Project.
+Membership on the SRC provides many advantages for the AIVRS Program Director.
+The Program Director becomes knowledgeable on the larger VR systems across the state and learns about possible services, or adaptation of services, that may be beneficial to tribal members and AIVRS consumers.
+Additionally, the AIVRS Program Director works side by side with the state VR Director(s) and other leaders in the field of VR disability, thus forming strong working relationships that transcend SRC responsibilities.
+During the SRC business meetings, the AIVRS Program Director has equal status at the table with a state VR Director and has the opportunity to discuss the AIVRS programs in the state.
 SRC membership affords many opportunities to increase awareness and advocate for American Indians with disabilities with statewide leaders.
-SRC membership provides an effective vehicle for promoting systems change.
+SRC membership also provides an effective vehicle for promoting systems change.

 SRCs from across the United States have formed a national organization to meet their many professional learning needs.
 The National Coalition of State Rehabilitation Council’s website provides more in depth information about the work of the many SRCs.
 The NCSRC also sponsors an annual conference in conjunction with the CSAVR and NCSAB conferences.